opitt/dataheroafterwork/git/git_commands.md

 23e343 (HEAD -> master) commit text
 ```

-- branch == a unique path of commits ...
-The default branch is called **master**
-- branch label == is also reference to the last commit in the path ("**tip of the branch**"), i.e. implements a reference.
-Deleting a branch label only deletes the label - not the commits/the branch.
+## Tagging a specific commit

-- tags can be leightweight or **annotated** (recommended).
+Tags can be leightweight or **annotated** (recommended).
 Tags are a reference to a specific commit.
 They are not automatically pushed to the remote repo.
 Use:
 ```
 git tag -a -m "Version 1.0" v1.0 HEAD git push --tags